w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/01-dataplatforms.md

 * **Enable self-service capabilities**: data discovery, profiling, exploration, quality assessment, consumption of data-as-a-product
 * **Provide a knowledge graph**: Visualizing how data, people, processes, systems, etc. are interconnected, deriving additional actionable insight
 * **Provide intelligent (smart) information integration**: Supporting IT staff and business users alike in their data integration and transformation, data virtualization, and federation tasks
-* **Derive insight from metadata**: Orchestrating and automating tasks and jobs for data integration, data engineering, and data governance end to end
+* **Derive insight from metadata**: Orchestrating and automating tasks and jobs for data integration, data engineering, and data governance end-to-end
 * **Enforce local and global data rules/policies**: Including AI/ML-based automated generation, adjustments, and enforcement of rules and policies
 * **Manage an end-to-end unified lifecycle**: Implementing a coherent and consistent lifecycle end to end of all Data Fabric tasks across various platforms, personas, and organizations
-* **Enforce data and AI governance**: Broadening the scope of traditional data governance to include AI artefacts, for example, AI models, pipelines
+* **Enforce data and AI governance**: Broadening the scope of traditional data governance to include AI artifacts, for example, AI models, pipelines

 # Data fabric: is this brand new?